 Gene therapy for cystic fibrosis Eric Alton, Imperial College London

-The UK Cystic Fibrosis (CF) Gene Therapy Consortium (GTC) is focused on delivering a new copy of the CF gene into the lungs of these patients.
-It has identified two ways to achieve this using fat globules (liposomes) or a new virus and is midway through the world’s largest trial to see if gene therapy will improve the lungs of CF patients.
+The UK Cystic Fibrosis (CF) Gene Therapy Consortium (GTC) is focused on delivering a new copy of the CF gene into the lungs of patients.
+Eric will describe the world’s largest trial to see if gene therapy will improve the lungs of CF patients.